 - a.
 Lot coverage and rear yard setbacks: The landmarked synagogue building, which is part of the zoning lot is fully programmed, and not available for classroom and additional office use, nor can it be modified to allow for adequate handicap access and egress.
 The basement of that building, now used for banquets, is inadequate to the needs of the synagogue; zoning restrictions with respect to lot coverage and the rear yard requirements applicable to the portion of the lot zoned R8B limit the size of the floor plate that could be built on the site without a variance.
-The synagogue has represented that this limitation makes it impossible to construct adequately-sized and efficient classroom and office space, particularly on the southern portion of the site, and makes it difficult to construct adequate internal circulation in the lower portion of the building.
+The synagogue has represented that this limitation makes it impossible to construct adequately-sized and efficient classroom and office space, particularly on the southern portion of the building.
 The lot coverage and rear yard zoning restrictions therefore create practical difficulties for CSI in pursuing its programmatic goal. - b.
 Height and setbacks: Height and setback variances are not necessary to permit CSI to meets its programmatic goal.
-While such variances would be necessary to allow CSI to achieve its allowable FAR for the entire zoning lot, this fact alone does not justify a finding of uniqueness of practical difficulties It is not at all unusual for bulk and other restrictions to prevent full utilization of FAR.
+While such variances would be necessary to allow CSI to achieve its allowable FAR for the entire zoning lot, this fact alone does not justify a finding of uniqueness of practical difficulties.
+It is not at all unusual for bulk and other restrictions to prevent full utilization of FAR.